kiu-chan/kiu-chan/README.md

 </h1>
 <div> <div>

-- I am a passionate software engineer at the [Geoinformatics research center](http://girc.tuaf.edu.vn/)

 - 🎓 I have graduated with a bachelor's degree in Information Technology from [VNU University of Engineering and Technology - Vietnam National University, Hanoi](https://uet.vnu.edu.vn/)

-- 💼 I previously worked as a cross-platform mobile application developer at the GIS Research Center – Thai Nguyen University of Agriculture and Forestry
+- 💼 I previously worked as a cross-platform mobile application developer at the [Geoinformatics research center](http://girc.tuaf.edu.vn/) – Thai Nguyen University of Agriculture and Forestry

 - 🚀 I am currently a Top Rated freelance developer on [Upwork](https://www.upwork.com/freelancers/~01d24caf1ae94d0f14).